 The Software Working Group functions independently but collaborates with other MIPI Alliance working groups to understand their respective software integration requirements.

 The working group based the MIPI DisCo Base Specification on the Advanced Configuration and Power Interface (ACPI), which is widely used in the PC industry to support plug-and-play installation of components in devices that have a host operating system.
 MIPI DisCo uses the architecture to provide a foundation for enumerating controllers, busses and devices that use MIPI Alliance protocols.
-The group is defining device class specifications, or profiles, tailored to specific MIPI Alliance interfaces.
+The group has already released two class specifications, MIPI DisCo Specification for SoundWire and MIPI DisCo Specification for NIDnT.

-When released, MIPI Alliance will make MIPI DisCo and MIPI DisCo Class Specifications available to the public and the open source community.
+The base specification and the class specifications are available to the public and the open source community.

 The working group is also developing a host controller interface specification.